 So what exactly are heat shock proteins?

-Well according to Nature, they “protect intracellular proteins from misfolding or aggregation, inhibit cell death signaling cascades and preserve the intracellular signaling pathways that are essential for cell survival.”
+Well, according to Nature, they “protect intracellular proteins from misfolding or aggregation, inhibit cell death signaling cascades and preserve the intracellular signaling pathways that are essential for cell survival.”

-So in other words, they protect our cells, and in the sauna—or steam room—they’re onboard.
+In other words, they protect our cells, and in the sauna—or steam room—they’re onboard.

 Another study notes that “When cells are exposed to thermal stress, stress proteins called heat shock proteins (HSPs) are upregulated intracellularly, and they are thought to serve as molecular chaperones to prevent protein aggregation and help transport repair proteins.”